 - on the ASX at the end of the day

 - generally on the ETF provider's website

 The price you can buy and sell an ETF at should be close to the NAV per unit.
 But at times the price may move away from the NAV.

-Most ETFs also provide an real-time NAV updates.
+Most ETFs also provide real-time NAV updates.
 These are called indicative or intraday NAV (iNAV).
-You can use an iNAV as a reference point during the day to understanding if an ETF you're buying or selling is at or close to the NAV per unit.
+You can use an iNAV as a reference point during the day to understand if an ETF you're buying or selling is at or close to the NAV per unit.
 You can see the latest iNAV from your broker by adding 'Y' before the ETF ticker.
 For example 'YABC' or the ETF ticker 'ABC'.

 When to buy and sell ETF units

 To get an ETF price that trades closer to the NAV, place your trades at least 30 minutes after the market opens.

 It's also better to buy or sell ETFs when the market for the underlying asset is open.
 For example, if you're an ETF that tracks Asian shares, place your orders when the Asian sharemarket is open.

 Check the product disclosure statement before you invest

 A product disclosure statement (PDS) contains a lot of information you'll need to know about an ETF.
 It includes information on: